2022/2023 Competition Rules

 - People (including formal and candid human portraits and figure studies)

-(iii) The number of images that each member may enter in each section is: -
+(iii) For the 2023 Annual Competition, the number of images that each member may enter in each section is: -

 (iv) The maximum permitted entry in each section (5iii) may be divided between the subject categories as the member wishes.

 (v) The Exhibition judge to mark each print entry out of 20.
 Each entrant to be entitled to have a minimum of one image displayed, plus all ‘placed’ entries, with the remaining highest marked images to be displayed as space allows.

 Judges will be invited to award Commendations to any number of deserving prints and projected images.